jorgeancal/notebook/content/blog/how-to-set-up-your-kluster-with-helmfle.md

 date= "2021-01-31"
 comments = true
 categories = ["Helm", "kubernetes", "How to", "cluster"] description = "We'll config helmfile.
-This is not the perfect solution this my way and it work for me." tags= ["cluster","Kluster", "helm", "helmcharts", "kubernetes", "helmfile" ] author = "Jorge Andreu Calatayud"
+This is not the perfect solution, but this is my way, and it works for me." tags= ["cluster","Kluster", "helm", "helmcharts", "kubernetes", "helmfile" ] author = "Jorge Andreu Calatayud"
 +++

-Helmfile is a tool that allows you to get more out from Helm.
-When you use helmfile you can implement much helmcharts as you want.
-Helmfile allows you to template the helmcharts with the values that you want to and itwill ship it to your cluster.
-Helmfile bring modular deployments too, saying this I meaen that you can have a huge list of deployments and you can tell deploy only this group of helmchart, furthermore you can deploy them in sequence.
+Helmfile is a tool that allows you to get more out of Helm.
+When you use helmfile, you can implement as many charts as you want.
+Helmfile allows you to template the charts with the values that you want, and it will ship it to your cluster.
+Helmfile brings modular deployments too, by this I mean that you can have a huge list of deployments, and you can say deploy only this group of helmchart, you can also deploy them in sequence.

 ## What do I like about helmfile?
-After 6 months using helmfile, this is what I liked the most about helmfile:
+After six months using helmfile, this is what I liked the most about helmfile:
--  it's stupidly faster because you have all the releases in the same file and you ship them to the cluster in the order that you want.
+-  It's stupidly faster because you have all the releases in the same file, and you ship them to the cluster in the order that you want.

 - Centralized Values.
-I love the possibility to have a main config per environment and then be able to apply those different values to the charts.
+I love the possibility of having a main config per environment and then be able to apply those different values to the charts.

 - `diff`.
-This command in helmfile let me compare with the actual chart that I have in the cluster.
-I know that when you exec the diff you have thousands of lines but sometimes is useful because it shows if you did it okay or just blow up it.
+This command in helmfile lets me compare with the current chart that I have in the cluster.
+I know that when you exec the diff you have thousands of lines, but sometimes it's useful because it shows what you changed, or if you just blew it up.

-- Env Variables. it is a lovely alternative to get everything working without having password in text plain in a file.
-An alternative to this is `helm-secrets` but I didn't use that much, so I cannot tell how good is it.
+- Env Variables.
+This is a lovely alternative to get everything working without having passwords in plain text in a file.
+An alternative to this is `helm-secrets`, but I didn't use it, so I cannot tell you how good it is.
 I have to say that it is an awesome idea that you can use `sops` to encode the variables value.
-I'm stating to look into it but I didn't implement yet.
+I'm starting to look into it, but I haven't implemented it yet.

 ## How to set up Helmfile?

 Firstly, we need to set up a folder schema.
-You can have it in a folder with another stuff, but I prefer to have it in the root of the repo. it's going to be better if I show you the schema (I'll create a repo with all this soon in github)
+You can have it in a folder with other stuff, but I prefer to have it in the root of the repo.
+It's going to be better if I show you the schema.

 ```shell
 .